radhinfachrian2006/radhinfachrian2006/README.md

 - 🎓 I’m currently a **student** in Universitas Gadjah Mada
 - 💻 Interested in **Programming, Geoscience, and AI**
 - 🌱 Currently learning **Git & GitHub**
-- 🎶 Hobbies: Running, Music, and Reading
+- 🎶 Hobbies: Running, Music, and Watching Podcast

 ---